jaimegarjr/jaimegarjr/README.md

 ### Heya! 😉
-I'm *Jaime*, and I'm currently studying **Computer Engineering** trying go into software development.
+I'm Jaime, and I'm currently studying **Computer Engineering** trying go into software development.
 I'm currently focusing on learning Python, but most of my coursework on programming fundamentals has been through C++.
 I last worked a Web Developer Assistant job, so web development has also been a recent interest of mine.
 I now work in UI / UX design part-time, particularly in developing mobile applications.

 ### Skills and Languages 🛠
 **Languages**: Python, C++, Dart / Flutter, HTML / CSS, C, MASM / NASM, Verilog, and SQL